Open data and transparency

 - Pay policy statement

-The spreadsheets below show what has currently been spent by each councillor.
+The spreadsheet below shows what has currently been spent by each councillor.
 Councillors are working with communities all the time and the spreadsheets do not reflect agreements that are still to be processed.
 They also don't reflect any current discussions that councillors may be having with their local communities about other funding options.